Dwarfley/GradleLwjglHelper/README.md

 The plugin automatically sets the lwjgl version.

-The table below shows which plugin version coresponds to which lwjgl version.
+The table below shows which plugin version corresponds to which lwjgl version.

 | Plugin | LWJGL |
 | --- | --- |